liao-frank/24-Math-Game-Solver/README.md

 # 24solver
-Solver for 24 Math Game.
+A single-file web solver for 24 Math Game.
 Works with integers and fractions.

-For my brother, Hunter.
+For my brother, Hunter, and his classmates.
 Congrats on winning the county tournament!